-Dr. Jon – do you recommend y/d diet for cats with thyroid disease (hyperthyroidism)?
+Dr. Debra – do you recommend y/d diet for cats with thyroid disease (hyperthyroidism)?

 Thanks for your question.
 I personally don't have enough experience with this food over enough time to provide a strong recommendation.
 I also asked several veterinarians and they also have not had any enough experience to have a definitive conclusion.
 I'll tell you below what I recommend.

 First – let's review Hyperthyroidism.
 Hyperthyoidism is a common disease of senior cats that is caused by an unregulated overproduction of thyroid hormone by the thyroid glands, which is usually related to a benign enlargement (growth or tumor) of one or both thyroid lobes.
 This enlargement of the thyroid gland(s) is referred to as thyroid adenoma or thyroid adenomatous goiter.
 The cause is unknown.
 For more information on common symptoms – go to: Hyperthyroidism in Cats

 Hyperthyroidism in cats is most commonly treated with medications (e.g. Methimazole (Tapazole®)